mbynmr/awbw/README.md

 elo plotting:
-run plot_elo() from eloplot.py and edit league, rules, name at the start of the function
+run plotter() from eloplot.py and edit league, rules, name at the start of the function

 XHKO calc:
 freely set values in defender(), luck(), known_hp(), and attackers() then run calc() from XHKO.py

+pixel art:
+run pixel_art() from pixelart.py. idk